-The issuance is electronically registered with Nasdaq CSD Iceland.
+· of electronic security certificates in a CSD system grants their owners legal authority to the rights for which they are registered.
+Condition 11.9 Laws governing the issuance of the Securities Applicable to Securities all The Securities are issued in accordance with Act no. 93/1993 on Bills and/or Act no. 108/2007 on Securities Transactions.
+Additionally, Act no. 131/1997 on Electronic Registration of Rights of Title to Securities (the "Act on Electronic Registration of Rights of Title to Securities") and Act no. 38/2001 on interest and price indexation may apply to the Bonds.
+Further, Act no.150/2007 on the limitation periods for claims may be applicable on a case by case basis.
+The Bonds are otherwise subject to Icelandic laws.
+Condition 11.10 Taxation Applicable to Securities all The issuance is electronically registered with Nasdaq CSD Iceland.
 The custodian of the relevant Securities must calculate and withhold withholding tax on capital gains.
-Prospective investors should note that the tax legislation of the Investor's Member State and of the Issuer's country of incorporation may have an impact on the income received from the Securities Condition 11.11 Applicable to all Securities All notices regarding the Securities will be valid if published in a manner which complies with the rules and regulations of the relevant act which apply to publicly listed securities and/or any stock exchange and/or any other relevant authority on which the Securities are for the time being listed or by which they have been admitted to trading.
+Prospective investors should note that the tax legislation of the Investor's Member State and of the Issuer's country of incorporation may have an impact on the income received from the Securities.
+Condition 11.11 Notices Applicable to Securities all All notices regarding the Securities will be valid if published in a manner which complies with the rules and regulations of the relevant act which apply to publicly listed securities and/or any stock exchange and/or any other relevant authority on which the Securities are for the time being listed or by which they have been admitted to trading.
 Any such notice will be deemed to have been given on the date of the first publication.
 The Issuer can additionally at its own discretion obtain information from the Nasdaq CSD Iceland or any other clearing system as decided by the Issuer, on the Security Holders in order to send notices to each Security Holder directly.
 Notices given by Security Holders shall be in writing and given by lodging the same, together with the relevant Security or Securities.
-Condition 11.12: Rights attached to the Securities Applicable to all Securities No rights are attached to the Securities Condition 11.13 Disputes Applicable to all Securities The Securities are subject to Icelandic law.
+Condition 11.12: Rights attached to the Securities Applicable to Securities all No rights are attached to the Securities.
+Condition 11.13 Disputes Applicable to Securities all The Securities are subject to Icelandic law.
 Litigation arising from this bond issue may be conducted in the District Court of Reykjavík according to the provisions of Chapter XVII of Act no. 91/1991 on Civil Procedure.